-How to fix sound problems after installing Anniversary Update?
+How to fix the sound problems after installing update?

 - Open the Settings app and go to System section.